My Story and reflection on modern slavery

 I knew I was at the right place!

 I admit to believing that human beings are the biggest miracle in life — the people around us, around you and me.
-I found myself surrounded by dedicated people who were working tirelessly to make a positive impact on the lives of the vulnerable and marginalized people in their communities.
+I found myself surrounded by dedicated people who were working tirelessly to make a positive impact on the lives of the vulnerable and marginalised people in their communities.

 Today, I am so glad to be a part of the organization that focusses on local insights for global impacts and whose efforts to end modern slavery are scalable.
-The unending motivation from the founder and director of HRC, Mina Chiang, and constant support from associate consultant, Sharlene, has left a lasting impact on my dedication to work with the organization.
+The unending motivation from the founder and director of HRC, Mina Chiang, and constant support from associate consultant, Sharlene, has left a lasting impact on my dedication to work with the organisation.

 As I opened my laptop for the sessions, it felt as if I’m traveling the world with people from diverse cultural and ethnic backgrounds.
 Needless to say, the critical reflections and insights from the experienced business growth consultant, Salil Shah and thoughtful conversations with other fellows made my lockdown days very productive and introspective.